 on October 6, 1973, on the Jewish holiday of "Yom

-Kippur", initiated a coordinated surprise attack
+Kippur," initiated a coordinated surprise attack

-in the Sinai and the Golan.
+on the Sinai Peninsula and the Golan Heights.

 Israeli pontoon bridge crossing the